B-brane transport in anomalous (2,2) models and localization: Hemisphere partition function and geometry of B-branes

 B-branes are a special class of boundary states in $\mathcal{N}=(2,2)$ 2d SCFTs that preserve a particular subalgebra of the superconformal algebra.
 In this work we mainly deal with theories that do not flow to an SCFT in the IR\@.
 More precisely we work with $\mathcal{N}=(2,2)$ supersymmetric UV descriptions with an anomalous axial R-symmetry.
 B-branes can still be defined in these theories as boundary states that preserve a subalgebra $\mathbf{2}_{B}\subset (2,2)$ \cite{Hori:2000ck,Aspinwall:2009isa,Witten:1992fb}.

 In this section we focus on the Higgs branch.
-Deep in a phase different branches of the theory are well-separated, hence a B-brane decomposes into one part for each branch in a way that we explore in \autoref{sec:Grade restriction rule}.
-For some class of B-branes, called grade restricted, the Higgs branch part has a simple construction.
+Deep in a phase different branches of the theory are well-separated, hence a B-brane decomposes into one part for each branch in a way that we explore in \autoref{sec:Band restriction rule}.
+For some class of B-branes, called band-restricted (or grade-restricted), the Higgs branch part has a simple geometric construction. \textbf{We ignore for now this subtle issue of band restriction, also explained in \autoref{sec:Band restriction rule}.}

 We review how to compute the central charge of a B-brane, defined directly in the UV via supersymmetric localization \cite{Hori:2013ika,Honda:2013uca,Sugishita:2013jca}.
-This provides a powerful tool to analyze the behaviour of B-branes along the RG flow.
+This provides a powerful tool to analyze the behaviour of B-branes along the RG flow or in the gauge-decoupling limit.
 The localization formula is singular in our non-compact setting and we determine how to regularize it using R-charges.
 Among several classes of branes in abelian GLSM we find that compactly-supported branes have finite central charge.
-We also analyse B-branes on Higgs branches of the Hirzebruch-Jung models and compute their (zero-instanton) central charges, which we compare with a K-theory calculation in \autoref{sec:Ktheoreticaspects}.
+We also specialize to B-branes on Higgs branches of the Hirzebruch-Jung models and compute their (zero-instanton) central charges, which we compare in \autoref{sec:Ktheoreticaspects} with a geometric definition in terms of (the untwisted sector of) K-theory.\footnote{The low-lying instanton corrections should capture contributions from twisted sectors.}